nichetools/awesome-tools/CONTRIBUTING.md

 - It should be a general development tool, not specific to a single language or framework.

 By contributing, you agree that your contributions will be licensed under the MIT License.

+Thank you for helping to improve the Awesome Tools Directory!